 - All Carnival Legend sailings through and including October 30, 2020

 In addition to the lack of sailings, the cruise line is either refunding cruise fares or issuing credits for a future cruise.

 During normal operations, Carnival spends a billion dollars per month for their total fleet operations.
 This will be reduced significantly by not buying fuel, not supplying the ships and laying off ship crews.
 Most cruise ship employees work on a monthly contract basis so these employee contracts were not renewed.

 Paying The Price

 The cruise industry was left out of the stimulus package so they are on their own to find funding.
-Carnival is obtaining cash by selling bonds and shares of stock.
+Carnival is obtaining cash by selling bonds and shares of stock, as confirmed by a recent Bitcoin Storm review.
 Financing cruise lines in the new environment makes investors more than just a little nervous.
 The financing package consists of: